ArchonX64/mwspectk/docs/source/usage.rst

     inds = spectrum1.remove_peaks_of(other={spectrum2, spectrum3}, freq_variability=0.50)

-The parameter :code:`other` will be all of the other spectra that wish to be cut from the spectrum the function was called on, and :code:`freq_variability` is the maximum frequency difference between two peaks to be correlated.
+The parameter :code:`other` will be a :code:`set` of all of the other spectra that wish to be cut from the spectrum the function was called on, and :code:`freq_variability` is the maximum frequency difference between two peaks to be correlated.